jtfb/git_assignment/README.md

 git is a local version control.
 Github is the one online

 #f.
 What does git diff do?
-It shows the difference between your working files and the files you have commited
+It shows the difference between the files in the main branch and the files you have commited

 #g.
 What is the main branch?
 It's the default branch in the repository